zhuochenbioinfo/PopGen/README.md

 Most of the scripts contain detailed usage in the codes.

-By Zhuo CHEN, mail: chenomics@163.com or zhuochen@genetics.ac.cn
+By Zhuo CHEN, mail: chenomics@163.com or zhuochen@fafu.edu.cn

 ## SNP_group_ratio.pl
 Calculate SNP allele frequency for selected groups of samples.